-Dancers, Dan Aykroyd and Star Wars' R2-D2 were among those who took the stage at Debbie Reynolds and Carrie Fisher's public memorial service, held Saturday afternoon at Los Angeles' Forest Lawn - Hollywood Hills.
+Dancers, Dan Aykroyd and Star Wars' R2D2 were among those who took the stage at Debbie Reynolds and Carrie Fisher's public memorial service, held Saturday afternoon at Los Angeles' Forest Lawn Cemetery Hollywood Hills in Los Angeles.

-Even more so, the service was meant to be a celebration of the women's legacies both on and off the screen.
-"You are all her people - not just her extended family, but her close friends and fans," Todd Fisher said of the "living room" experience.
-"We would be sharing these same kinds of films and photographs, telling the same stories. … You're gonna see a lot of things you've never, ever seen before."
+Even more so, the service was meant to be a celebration of their legacies both on and off the screen.
+"You are all her people - not just her extended family, but her close friends and fans, he said of the "living room" experience."We would be sharing these same kinds of films and photographs, telling the same stories. … You're gonna see a lot of things you've never, ever seen before."

-The celebration included montages - set to music by Star Wars composer John Williams - that highlighted each woman's storied film career, as well as intimate family photos, interview footage and their humanitarian work.
+The celebration included montages - set to music by Star Wars composer John Williams - that highlighted each of their storied film careers, as well as intimate family photos, interview footage and humanitarian work.

-Reynolds' longtime pal Ruta Lee also expanded on Reynolds' humanitarian efforts toward helping veterans and those with mental-health issues, especially her work in establishing The Thalians.
-"She was, without a doubt, the most generous human being," said Lee.
+Reynolds' longtime pal Ruta Lee also expanded on Reynolds' humanitarian efforts towards helping veterans and those with mental health issues, especially her work in establishing The Thalians.
+"She was without a doubt the most generous human being," said Lee.
 "She gave her heart to everything."
-Lee then sang the standards "I'm Glad There Is You (In This World of Ordinary People)," "I'll Be Seeing You" and "You'll Never Know" and led attendees in a standing ovation for Reynolds and Fisher "for a life well lived, a job well done."
+She then sang the standards "I'm Glad There Is You (In This World Of Ordinary People)," "I'll Be Seeing You" and "You'll Never Know," and led attendees in a standing ovation to Reynolds and Fisher "for a life well lived, a job well done."

-The joint appreciation takes place after the deaths of Fisher and Reynolds in late December, one day apart from each other.
-The public event follows a private joint memorial for the two that was attended by close family and friends, which took place on Jan.
+The joint appreciation takes place after the deaths of Reynolds and Fisher in late December, one day apart from each other.
+The public event follows a private joint memorial for Reynolds and Fisher, which was attended by close family and friends, took place on Jan.
 5.